YuxiangRen/YuxiangRen.github.io/_pages/about.md

 News
 ------
+* 04/2022 One research papers are accepted by International Journal of Intelligent Systems
 * 01/2022 One research papers are accepted by International Journal of Intelligent Systems
 * 01/2022 I will serve as a PC member for ICML 2022.
 * 12/2021 I will serve as a PC member for ACM SIGKDD 2022.